aphp/edsnlp/docs/training/loggers.md

 !!! note "Draft objects"

-    `edsnlp.train` can provide a default project name and logging dir for loggers that require these parameters.
+    `edsnlp.train` can provide a default `project_name` and `logging_dir` for loggers that require these parameters.
 For these loggers, if you don't want to set the project name yourself, you can either:

-    - call `CSVLogger.draft(...)` without the normal init parameters minus the `project_name` or `logging_dir` parameters, which will cause a `Draft[CSVLogger]` object to be returned if some required parameters are missing
+    - call `CSVLogger.draft(...)` without the normal init parameters minus the `project_name` or `logging_dir` parameters, which will cause a `Draft[CSVLogger]` object to be returned, which be instantiated later when the required parameters are available
-    - or use `"@loggers": csv !draft` in the config file, which will also cause a `Draft[CSVLogger]` object to be returned if some required parameters are missing
+    - or use `"@loggers": csv !draft` in the config file, which is the config file equivalent to the `.draft()` method above
-    - use the shorthand `logger: ["csv", "tensorboard", ...]`, which will use the default project name and logging dir
+    - use the string shorthands `logger: ["csv", "tensorboard", ...]`, which will use the default project name and logging dir

 The supported loggers are listed below.